isomerpages/mse-zerowaste/_waste-streams/02-e-waste.md

 ---
-layout: leftnav-page-content
-title: Electronic Waste
+title: 'Electronic Waste'
 permalink: /ewaste/
-breadcrumb: Our Focus Areas
+breadcrumb: 'Our Focus Areas'
-collection_name: waste-streams

 ---

 ### Singapore generates about 60,000 tonnes of e-waste a year.
 That’s equivalent to discarding about 70 mobile phones per person in Singapore!
 This number is expected to increase with greater spending power and new technologies constantly replacing old ones.